joostmeijles/blog/content/xc9_k8s_aks.md

 The *Deployment* part defines which Docker image to use (it uses the XC Solr Docker image from the Aviva ACR) and that this Pod should run on a Windows node, and it mounts persistent volume into the `/Data` path.

-Next the *PersistentVolumeClaim* describes to allocate 5 Gi of of Azure `managed-premium` storage.
+Next the *PersistentVolumeClaim* describes to allocate 5 Gi of Azure `managed-premium` storage.

 There is a *Service* spec that abstracts the Solr Deployment into a network service.
 A *Service* for example enables load-balancing over multiple Pods.

-Finally there is an *Ingress* spec that defines to use Nginx as Ingress controller, auto-generate SSL certificates and perform SSL-offloading, use `solr.xc9-k8s.rocks` as DNS name (and configure this automatically as Ingress route), finally it maps incoming HTTP requests to the service named `solr` on port `8983`.
+Finally there is an *Ingress* spec that defines to use Nginx as Ingress controller, auto-generates SSL certificates and perform SSL-offloading, uses `solr.xc9-k8s.rocks` as DNS name (and configure this automatically as Ingress route), and finally it maps incoming HTTP requests to the service named `solr` on port `8983`.

 The desired stated described in the K8S YAML spec can be applied as follows:
 ```